 It was here in the First Tower that medieval women beautifully braided my hair in the upper hall after a woman had read my ‘character’ in a matter of seconds by looking into my eyes and another had offered me a small cup of her delicious secret recipe mead.

 I later took to shooting arrows and had my first ever ‘flag-waving’ lesson, which is not as easy as it appears.
 This is just a sample of the typical eventful fun of ‘Medieval Days’ in San Marino.

 San Marino’s Second Tower Cesta was illuminated with the most meticulously choreographed multi-media, projection light show I’ve ever seen.
 It documented the history of San Marino, from the arrival of the Saint to the country’s many conflicts it witnessed in retaining independence.
 It was so good, we stayed and watched it twice.

-This year was the celebration of 60 years of the Crossbowmen Federation of San Marino – Cava dei Balestrieri – and their acceptance of the ‘Disfida del Tricorniolo’ challenge that involves the Crossbow shooters hitting a special target.
+I attended the celebration of 60 years of the Crossbowmen Federation of San Marino – Cava dei Balestrieri – and their acceptance of the ‘Disfida del Tricorniolo’ challenge that involves the Crossbow shooters hitting a special target.

-If a packed programme of events isn’t enough, know that the wine flows and the merriment continues into the early hours, after you have had the opportunity to sample a multi-course medieval feast within many of the restaurants.
+If a packed programme of events isn’t enough, know that the wine flows and the merriment continues into the early hours, after you have had the opportunity to sample a multi-course medieval feast within many restaurants.

-A huge keg of not-so-medieval-mojito was served to the performers and the revelling public in Piazza del Titano, while wine bars and beer stands, in the squares by the towers, opened until late.
+A huge keg of not-so-medieval-mojito was served to the performers and the revelling public in Piazza del Titano, while wine bars and beer stands, found in the squares by the towers, opened until late.